James is a pair of Georgian handmade antique face screens.

 James's papier-mâché panels have a shaped edge and are black lacquered and have a hand painted decoupage decoration with colourful flowers, animals and foliage.
 His backs are in an aged paper print.

-Turned barley twisted oak wood handles, one has a short slight hairline crack.
+Turned barley twisted oak wood handles, with a short slight hairline crack.

 Face screens were originally used to shield the face from heat from a fire or stove, this had a dual purpose to it, one being preventing a red flush to the skin which would be considered unbecoming, the second was to prevent the thick white makeup used by ladies in the Georgian and Victorian era from 'melting' in the heat.